 Embracing the tough times life threw at us wasn’t easy.
 In fact, it was extremely hard.
 There were times I didn’t know if we could keep going.
 But through every obstacle, we had friends to help walk us through it.
 They didn’t always know what to say, but they were there.
 Just simply having people who would show up and listen reassured Zach and me that we weren’t alone.

 Every time we met, our friends prayed over us.
-Our LifeGroup had the strength and faith to believe in us even when we didn’t have it for ourselves.
+As a result, our LifeGroup had the strength and faith to believe in us even when we didn’t have it for ourselves.

-Having a group of friends to just do life with was something we didn’t know we would need so desperately.
+Having a group of friends to do life with was something we didn’t know we would need so desperately.
 And the thing is, you don’t have to be going through tough times to need community.
-We have people to celebrate the good things in our lives and to pray with us through the tough times.
+So we have people to celebrate the good things in our lives and pray with us through the tough times.
 And that’s what God had in mind for all of us.

 We weren’t meant to do life alone.
 Life is better in community.
-I want to encourage you, if you’re feeling prompted to find community, do it.
+So I want to encourage you if you’re feeling prompted to find community, do it.
 I know it feels uncomfortable.
-I know it seems weird and you might wonder if it’s even worth it to try.
+I know it seems weird, and you might wonder if it’s even worth it to try.
 But I promise you, it is.